t-karasova/grs-samples-python/tutorial_filtering.md

 ## Filtering by numerical field.
 IN range

 If you want to filter by a numeric field you can write the filtering expression in two ways:
-- To check wether the field value is within a range use the function **"IN"**
+- To check whether the field value is within a range use the function **"IN"**
 - Compare a field value with a double value with the help of operators **<=**,  **<**,  **>=**, **>**, **=**.

 Let's try to use the function "IN" to search for products with price more than $50 and less than $100